Seb125/Habit_Tracker_App/README.md

 Number of no breaks last month: 3
 Maximum streak length: 5 days (2021-09-07, 2021-09-08, 2021-09-09, 2021-09-10, 2021-09-11)
 Current streak length: 1 day (2021-09-28)

+Note: Performance parameters may change and may not be up to date.
+Therefore they have to be updated in the unit_test.py file.